Git Cheat Sheet

 git remote add <remote-repo> https://github.com/user/repo.git

-Pushes the <new-branch> branch to <remote-repo>:
+Push the <new-branch> branch to <remote-repo> and set upstream tracking:

-git push <remote-repo> <new-branch>~
+git push -u <remote-repo> <new-branch>

 Delete branch <new-branch> from remote repository:

-git push origin :<new-branch>
+git push origin --delete <new-branch>

-Checkout remote branch:
+Check out a remote branch: